Concours – Purpose, Objectives & Publications

 Objectives of the Concours Registry

-• Provide information, assistance, and encouragement to those who wish to restore and maintain their cars to original specifications and quality.
+The objectives of the Austin-Healey Concours Registry are to provide information, assistance, and encouragement to those who wish to restore and maintain their cars to historical accuracy and quality or to simply pick-and-choose the many options they desire.

 • Encourage the continuing improvement of cars through a published and supported system of inspection, recognition, and awards.